 1. You express your opinions freely and are honest with each other

+One of the signs of a good and satisfying relationship is when you both express your opinions without fear of judgment.
 Amongst the many benefits of a healthy relationship, one is the fact that you can rely on your partner to always be honest with you.
-You’re not afraid of being honest because you know your views will be respected and valuable opinions appreciated.
+You’re not afraid of being honest with them because you know there is mutual respect in the relationship and that your valuable opinions will be appreciated.

-But you are sure that your partner will take the whole thing in a good spirit and not become overtly jealous about it.
+If a guy has been hitting on you at work, you can probably laugh about it with your partner and maybe even take his advice on warding him off.
+But you are sure that your partner will take the whole thing in a good spirit and not become overly jealous about it.
 That’s the sign of a healthy relationship.

-2. There is trust in your relationship
+2. There is ample trust – Characteristics of a positive relationship

 Both of you are secure in your relationship because you trust each other.
 Trust is one of the most important pillars of a healthy relationship and if you feel like one of you has trust issues, then maybe your relationship isn’t that healthy.

-3. You take care of each other
+3. You take care of each other in a happy relationship

 Even on regular days, you’re always there for each other and show how much you care through little gestures that are special to you both.
 Like maybe just stroking your hair if you can’t fall asleep or waking you up with coffee, made just the way you like it shows how much you both care for each other.
 You show your love to each other not just on the best days, but also through the worst.